A Shop for Killers

 A Shop for Killers is a 2024 South Korean action drama television series co-created, co-written and co-directed by Lee Kwon, and starring Lee Dong-wook and Kim Hye-jun.
-Based on a novel of the same Korean title by Kang Ji-young, the story is about a girl who lost her parents and grew up in the hands of her uncle who runs a suspicious online shop.
+Based on the novel A Killer's Shopping Mall by Kang Ji-young, the story is about a girl who lost her parents and grew up in the hands of her uncle who runs a suspicious online shop.
 The first season was released on Disney+ from January 17 to February 7, 2024.
-It is also available for streaming on Hulu in the United States.
-A second season has been confirmed in production.
+The second season was premiered on July 22, 2026.